Easy Digital Downloads comes with PayPal Standard built in. PayPal Standard is the most basic PayPal account you can get.

 - In Payment Data Transfer, click the On option.

 - Click Save.

-- To view your PDT identity token, scroll down to the Payment Data Transfer section on the page.
+- Your PDT identity token should now be visible in the Payment Data Transfer section on the page.

 Copy the token to your clipboard and paste it into the PayPal Identity Token field in Downloads → Settings → Payment Gateways → PayPal Standard.